 The decision to stop the addiction is the biggest step, but it’s nowhere near the last step.

-Although partners are rarely effective at convincing addicts to want to stop, often what enables people to follow through is a new relationship which gives meaning, support, and alternatives to the addict who has already made the decision.
+Although partners are rarely effective at convincing addicts to want to stop, often what enables addicts to successfully quit is a new relationship which gives meaning, support, and alternatives.
 Other powerful factors can be spiritual experiences.

 Who is an Addict?